 The 2023 Wasafiri Essay Prize

 The Wasafiri Essay Prize aims to discover, encourage, and award innovative critical essays of an exemplary standard, which constitute the most exciting academic work happening today across the field of international contemporary literature (literature published since 1965 from anywhere in the world).
-Early career researchers from around the world are invited to submit by 5pm BST on 31 August 2021.
+Early career researchers from around the world are invited to submit unpublished works by 12 September 2022, 5pm BST.

 The Wasafiri Essay Prize will reward field-leading scholarship, both in content and in attention to style and form.
 The judges are particularly interested in writing that is daring, accessible, and engaging without sacrificing nuance or rigour.